Spinach Ricotta Ravioli

 Instructions to make ravioli

 Divide pasta dough into 4 equal parts.
 Take one portion and cover the remaining dough.
-Use either a hand cranked pasta machine or stand mixer pasta attachment and et the pasta machine rollers at the widest setting.
+Use either a hand cranked pasta machine or stand mixer pasta attachment and set the pasta machine rollers at the widest setting.
 Prepare large baking sheets lined with parchment paper that has been dusted with semolina flour.

 Pass the dough through the rollers.
 Fold and repeat until smooth.
 Reduce the roller width setting gradually, passing the dough through each time until 1/16 inch thick.